YashwanthReddy27/EXPLAINABLE-AI-AND-ATTENTION-DRIVEN-MODELS-FOR-BRAIN-TUMOR-SEGMENTATION/README.md

 + Segmentation and Detection Accuracy: The performance of the four architectures was evaluated based on Accuracy, Mean IoU, and Dice Coefficient.
 LinkNet achieved an accuracy of 97.27%, almost the same as the accuracy obtained by Modified DeepLab, which has the highest accuracy at 97.72%, while U-Net and SegNet attained 96.61% and 96.57%, respectively.
 For Mean IoU, Modified DeepLab led with 0.4817, followed by SegNet (0.4811), LinkNet (0.4802), and U-Net (0.4798).
 Regarding the Dice Coefficient, Modified DeepLab also performed best at 0.5756, with LinkNet at 0.5740, SegNet at 0.4494, and U-Net trailing at 0.3624.
 These results highlight modified DeepLab’s strong overall performance, particularly in segmentation quality, while LinkNet 6 demonstrated slightly higher accuracy.
 + Interpretability: Explainable AI, especially Saliency Maps, helped focus on tumor regions in U-Net and DeepLab, aligning closely with expert annotations.SegNet and LinkNet showed moderate interpretability, with saliency maps less consistent in localizing the smaller tumor regions.
 + Efficiency: The modified Deep-Lab model demonstrated the fastest inference time, making it suitable for real-time applications, though it traded off some segmentation precision.

+## Results
+ After all the models were trained, namely the U-Net, LinkNet, SegNet, and the modified DeepLab  model, the modified DeepLab model gave the highest and best performance with an accuracy score of 97.72%.
+Each model will give output in these formats